textileio/community/docs/threads/introduction.md

 # Getting Started

+ThreadsDB is a serverless p2p database built on [IPFS](https://ipfs.io) and [Libp2p](https://libp2p.io).
 Together, the Threads Protocol and Database provide an alternative architecture for data on the web.
-Threads aims to help power a new generation of web technologies by combining a novel use of event sourcing, Interplanetary Linked Data (IPLD), and access control to provide a distributed, scalable, and flexible database solution for decentralized applications.
+ThreadsDB aims to help power a new generation of web technologies by combining a novel use of event sourcing, Interplanetary Linked Data ([IPLD](https://ipld.io)), and access control to provide a distributed, scalable, and flexible database solution for decentralized applications.

 ### Developer API